hm-lang/core/proposals/README.md

     return dbl(Y)
 ```

-Note that writeable arguments `;` are distinct overloads, which indicate either mutating
+Note that writable arguments `;` are distinct overloads, which indicate either mutating
 the external variable, taking it, or swapping it with some other value, depending on
 the behavior of the function.
 Temporaries are also allowed, so defaults can be defined
-for writeable arguments.
+for writable arguments.

 What are some of the practical outcomes of these overloads?
 Suppose
 we define present and missing argument overloads in the following way: